markusthoemmes/app_actions/README.md

 - `app_name`: Name of the app to pull the spec from.
 The app must already exist.
 If an app name is given, a potential in-repository app spec is ignored.
 - `print_build_logs`: Print build logs.
 Defaults to `false`.
 - `print_deploy_logs`: Print deploy logs.
 Defaults to `false`.
 - `deploy_pr_preview`: Deploy the app as a PR preview.
-The app name will be derived from the PR, the app spec will be mangled to exclude conflicting configuration like domains and alerts and all Github references to the current repository will be updated to point to the PR's branch.
+The app name will be derived from the PR, the app spec will be modified to exclude conflicting configuration like domains and alerts and all Github references to the current repository will be updated to point to the PR's branch.
 Defaults to `false`.

 #### Outputs